|

 Unlike George the Famous Taxi driver of Athens, these taxi drivers don't have a website or e-mail, but you can

-to some pretty remote places where you would not normally find a luxury mercedes, without a complaint.
+to some pretty remote places where you would not normally find a luxury Mercedes, without a complaint.

 He shares his cab with his wife Roula who is one of the most